solidi/learning-notes/interviews/career-tips.md

 ## THE FUTURE OF CAREERS IN I.T
 - Tools will become more powerful, convo i heard from another podcast with martin kleppmann - Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems
-    - piping data from one system to another without effort.
     - migration headaches, always.
+    - order of magnitutdes - piping data from one system to another without effort.
 - Two things: Economy at scale, and engineering at scale.
     - AWS, better tools.
 - Software is about people.
 Seen, heard, treated with kindness.